 - Putting a couple of drops of dish soap into a small bowl of vinegar will attract the fruit flies, where they end up drowning.

 Bug & Weed Mart sells safe and effective products that can get rid of fruit flies, as well as mosquitoes and flies.
 We can also help you figure out if the pests that are bugging you are fruit flies or some other insect.
-Stop in at one of our five Valley wide locations and we’ll help you learn how to get rid of fruit flies.
+Stop in at one of our six Valley-wide locations and we’ll help you learn how to get rid of fruit flies.